kenhys/kenhys/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently engaging in about making "Unstable Life" comfortable.
+🔭 As a one free software developer, I’m currently engaging in about making "Unstable Life" comfortable.

 The development of free software is important, and I believe that the delivery ecosystem of free software is also important.